Cybernetic Serendipity: The Computer and the Arts

 Exhibition Catalogue

-Numbering just over 100 pages, the Cybernetic Serendipity exhibition catalogue contains contributions from cybernetics originator Norbert Wiener, musicians Karlheinz Stockhausen and John Cage, and a range of individuals involved in the cybernetic movement, including photographic and written documentation of many different artistic, architectural, and musical creations.
+The catalogue is organised into sections dedicated to the connections between the computer and music, dance, poetry, painting, film, architecture, and graphics.
+It includes a glossary, a bibliography, and contributions from cybernetics originator Norbert Wiener, musicians Karlheinz Stockhausen and John Cage, and a range of individuals involved in the cybernetic movement, alongside photographic and written documentation of the exhibited creations.

 Selected Essays